FraidOfWater/Exp-Image-Sorter/README.md

 On pushes upstream:

       I fear pushing upstream.
-I rewrote so much on my way, but I'll look into it.
-      Maybe this should be moved as a new branch of author's original instead?
-      Or perhaps it is best as a separate fork altogether.
+I rewrote so much on my way, perhaps it is best as a separate fork altogether.

 Considerations: